 What we are seeing is that because of the increase in the access of information, content providers are adapting a more distributed model in their data flow.
 It makes a lot of sense to cache where there is lower latency when you have regional traffic instead of going all the way to the U.S.

-Governments throughout Asia are already in a competitive race to make their cities the destination of choice to attract foreign data centre investment.
+Governments throughout Asia are already in a competitive race to make their cities the destination of choice to attract foreign data center investment.
 Data center services in the Asia Pacific region were valued at US$10 billion in 2011, while web hosting and co-location were US$2.5 billion.

 Shifts in Demand and Capacity